PowHERhouse Media Group is a national social impact media organization. We build strong women who lead.

 Charlene SanJenko, Project Co-Lead, PR, Partnerships & Media Relations

 Loretta Cella, Project Co-Lead, Facilitator & Program Development & Delivery

 Dawn Armstrong, Program Development & Delivery

-To assist with our launch our project and build its capacity, we are initiating a 400 x 400 4 IMPACT campaign. $100 from each of our 2017 Women We Celebrate memberships sold will be donated directly to Canadian Women Care.
-And thanks to a collaboration with Passion to Lead, charitable tax receipts will be provided for each $100 donation.
-To learn more about 400 x 400 4 IMPACT and Women We Celebrate, click here.
+To assist with our launch our project and build its capacity, $50 from each of our Women We Celebrate media partner annual subscriptions sold will be donated directly to Canadian Women Care.
+And thanks to a collaboration with Passion to Lead, charitable tax receipts will be provided for each $50 donation.
+To learn more about Women We Celebrate, click here.

 Reports & Research